 The cornerstone of any strategy is understanding what you are trying to achieve with your social media marketing.
 Without this, it’s easy to get caught up in the daily activities of content creation and posting while forgetting why you are doing all of this work in the first place.

-The best goals are written and posted in a place you will see them every day.
-They should guide all of your campaigns, content creation, and community management activities.
+The best goals are written and posted, where you will see them every day.
+They should guide your campaigns, content creation, and community management activities.

 To identify your social media goals, start by asking yourself the following questions:

 - How can I use social media to align with these objectives?